chuckhope/learngit/readme.txt

 Git is a free software.]
 Ok Im come back here for you my baby.
 Oh yeah
-Creating  a new branch is quick And
+Creating  a new branch is quick And what are you saying